flux-rs/flux/flux-docs/src/dev/develop.md

 Thus, a common workflow is to identify a failing test, copy it to a different file, and then run Flux on it with `cargo xtask run`.

-You may also find useful to have a directory in the root of the project and add it to [`.git/info/exclude`](https://git-scm.com/docs/gitignore).
+You may also find useful to create a directory in the root of the project and add it to [`.git/info/exclude`](https://git-scm.com/docs/gitignore).
-You can keep files there outside of version control and test Flux against them.
+You can keep files there, outside of version control, and test Flux against them.
 I have a directory called `attic/` where I keep a file named `playground.rs`.
 To run Flux on it, I do `cargo xtask run attic/playground.rs`.